The OPSB is currently conducting a comprehensive review of its rules in Ohio Administrative Code Chapters 4906-1 to 4906-7.

 Rulemaking docket and public workshop

-After carefully considering stakeholder feedback, the OPSB will open a rulemaking docket.
+After carefully considering stakeholder feedback, the OPSB will open a rulemaking docket in early 2021.
 The OPSB will schedule a public workshop to provide an opportunity for interested Ohioans to offer direct input.

 Formal comment period